folkertvanheusden/iESP/README.md

 disclaimer
 ----------
 Things are not stable/reliable yet for microcontrollers: it may destroy the contents of your SD-card.
 On other systems it should run fine.
-Tested with "test-blockdevice.py".
+Tested with "test-blockdevice.py" and 'FSX' by Apple (the rust version from https://github.com/asomers/fsx-rs ).

 license